sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The gating approach to project management requires project teams to seek permission to continue.
 This permission is granted when sufficient evidence of due diligence and an accurate picture of the future is provided.
 This may work when the future is predictable, but not when it is complex and uncertain.
-Its adverse effect is promoting feature bloating as the burden of going through the process of seeking permission before proceeding makes it a deterrent to deploy small changes.
+Its adverse effect is promoting feature bloating, as the burden of going through the process of seeking permission before proceeding makes it a deterrent to deploy small changes.

-Moving to a highly integrated, complex, and uncertain world that is Digital warrant us to move towards a more empirical cycle of trying, observing, and course correcting.
+Moving to a highly integrated, complex, and uncertain world that is Digital warrants us to move towards a more empirical cycle of trying, observing, and course correcting.
 The relationship between the Planning and Execution Phase becomes cyclical.
 It's through execution that we gain the necessary empirical evidence to inform our Planning estimates and decide on course corrections.
 Recent software development practices, mainly Cloud and DevOps, have permitted us to move towards this approach.
 IT no longer requires lengthy wait time to procure servers, to develop large code bases, and to seek large capital investments for infrastructure.
-Cloud has commoditized IT infrastructure enabling ESDC to rapidly develop, test, and deploy software.
+Cloud has commoditized IT infrastructure, enabling ESDC to rapidly develop, test, and deploy software.

-In addition, the software world is moving away from [Monolith-types of solutions](https://medium.com/koderlabs/introduction-to-monolithic-architecture-and-microservices-architecture-b211a5955c63) (large code bases that provides many capabilities but become bottlenecks and single points of failures in the IT ecosystem as the many IT teams needed to perform work collide).
+In addition, the software world is moving away from [Monolith-types of solutions](https://medium.com/koderlabs/introduction-to-monolithic-architecture-and-microservices-architecture-b211a5955c63) (large code bases that provides many capabilities but become bottlenecks and single points of failures in the IT ecosystem, as the many IT teams needed to perform work collide).

 The [TB Directive on the Management of Projects and Programmes](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32594) makes room for the above approach: